-Found at Manuel Works, Whitecross by Ian Suddaby.
-This example is not in my possession Stein, Castlecary Fireclay Works, Castlecary, Stirlingshire.
+Found by Francis Caven at Shewelton, Ayrshire.
+Stein, Castlecary Fireclay Works, Castlecary, Stirlingshire.
 Stein, Manuel Firebrick and Refractory Works, Whitecross, Stirlingshire.
 Stein & Co, Anchor Brickworks, Denny, Stirlingshire.
-Milnquarter Fireclay & Gannister Works, Bonnybridge, Stirlingshire.
+Milnquarter Fireclay & Gannister Works, Bonnybridge, Stirlingshire. .

-26/11/1920 – Kilsyth Chronicle – An article on housing – …in conclusion he referred to the expense of transpoort, citing as an illustration the cost of taking facing bricks from certain parts of England.
+26/11/1920 – Kilsyth Chronicle – An article on housing – …in conclusion he referred to the expense of transport, citing, as an illustration, the cost of taking facing bricks from certain parts of England.
 These bricks were from £4 5s up to £5 per 1000 in price.
 To transport these bricks from, say, the Tyne to Falkirk and from Barrow in Furness to Edinburgh cost £9 16s and £10 10s respectively per 1000 bricks.
 The state he said could never foot a bill of this kind…..